COVID-19 (Coronavirus Disease 2019)

 - For postmortem testing, collect an NP swab in viral transport media (VTM).
 If autopsy is performed also swab the bronchioles of each lung and place in a single VTM tube.
 CDC Postmortem testing guidance is available at https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance-postmortem-specimens.html

-Note: If you do not have VTM collection kits available there are several alternate options described on the FDA website: https://www.fda.gov/medical-devices/emergency-situations-medical-devices/faqs-diagnostic-testing-sars-cov-2.
+Note: If you do not have standard VTM collection kits they are available for order from the SEOC distribution center (see below).

 Note: The CDC has a protocol for making your own VTM. https://www.cdc.gov/coronavirus/2019-ncov/downloads/Viral-Transport-Medium.pdf